Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
 This repository's purpose is to track my day to day evolution

+## 23/08/2024

+- Bug fixing addition of a couple of edit views for add forms alreasy existent

 ## 16/08/2024

 - add a new model and field to an existent model and update all instances required